hackclub/jams/jams/batches/sparkletilt-pcb/part-3/en-US.md

 This is what my board looks like (the CH340N is missing because I messed up the traces in v1):
 ![](https://cloud-rbtn9ts6c-hack-club-bot.vercel.app/31picture.jpg)

 I can't wait to see how you remix this.
 You can share your designs and get feedback in [#onboard on Slack](https://hackclub.slack.com/archives/C056AMWSFKJ).
-We'll discuss programming this board in Part 5 of this workshop!
+We'll discuss programming this board in Part 5 of this jam!
 (Coming Soon)

 {/* the markdown renderer for GFM ought to automatically add a "Footnotes" header right around here */}
 [^1]: https://learn.adafruit.com/li-ion-and-lipoly-batteries/voltages